 - Taking into account what an event will cost before you start planning.
 There are times when the Allocations Board and Student Activities can help subsidize the event but that is not always guaranteed.
 When planning an event on campus there are four really important areas to factor into your budget: Facilities, Tech/AV, Catering, and Security.
 Each of these areas has different pricing structures and services can add up quickly.
 Encourage your students to come into the office and chat with an Activities Consultant to get an idea of what some cost breakdowns will be anticipated.

 - Unorganized Executive Board/Group members.
 We see a large number of students who were not transitioned or given any direction prior to being put in charge of an event.
-This issue can be solved by educating your students and encouraging them to conduct officer transitions (see our website for information about officer transition) and attending our Student Activities Officer trainings.
-Our staff is also available to come to a group meeting to conduct a more personal training session.
+This issue can be solved by educating your students and encouraging them to attend our mandatory Square Officer Transition training Our staff is also available to come to a group meeting to conduct a more personal training session.
 There also might be times when you have to step in to mediate an issue between members and facilitate a conversation to help the group get past an issue.